eslint/eslint/docs/user-guide/configuring.md

     * `globalReturn` - allow `return` statements in the global scope
     * `impliedStrict` - enable global [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) (if `ecmaVersion` is 5 or greater)
     * `jsx` - enable [JSX](https://facebook.github.io/jsx/)
-    * `experimentalObjectRestSpread` - enable support for the experimental [object rest/spread properties](https://github.com/tc39/proposal-object-rest-spread) (**IMPORTANT:** This is an experimental feature that may change significantly in the future.
-It's recommended that you do *not* write rules relying on this functionality unless you are willing to incur maintenance cost when it changes.)

 Here's an example `.eslintrc.json` file: